taskcluster/stateless-dns-go/README.md

 License
 -------
-The `hostname` library is released on the MPL 2.0 license, see file `LICENSE` for the complete license.
+The stateless-dns-go library is released on the MPL 2.0 license, see file `LICENSE` for the complete license.

 Testing
 -------